How to configure and activate Privacy Policies

 Privacy Policy Fields

-Privacy policy text is referenced from wording bundles defined in the System texts function where there are twenty standard wordings or new can be created.
+Privacy Policy text is referenced from wording bundles defined in the System texts function where there are twenty standard wordings or new can be created.

 Identifier: System generated value

-Status: Determines whether the privacy policy will be shown (Active) or not shown (Inactive)
+Status: Determines whether the Privacy Policy will be shown (Active) or not shown (Inactive)

-Cancellation URL: Mandatory field that determines the URL where the user will be taken if they decline the privacy policy
+Cancellation URL: Mandatory field that determines the URL where the user will be taken if they decline the Privacy Policy

-Bundle name: Is the string value shown in the ‘Name’ column; this bundle refers to the privacy policy title
+Bundle name: Is the string value shown in the ‘Name’ column; this bundle refers to the Privacy Policy title

 Confirmation text bundle name: System text bundle that defines the text to prompt approval of General Terms and Conditions (will be displayed next to the check box)